ADMINISTRATIVE PROCEDURE No. 3421

 3. What resources are available to assist an individual who does or may encounter an abusive or neglectful situation.

 To facilitate such a program, staff will receive training regarding reporting obligations during their initial orientation and every three years after initial employment.
 Training may include such topics as:

 1. Child growth and development;

-2. Identification of child abuse, neglect, and exploitation;
+2. Identification of child abuse or neglect;

 5. Parenting and supervision skills;